 Example:

-- binding: description title: "Foreseeable Sequence of Events"
+description: title: "Foreseeable Sequence of Events"

 width (number | string, optional)